usrname0/Blender_VSE_Gizmo_Test/README.md

 # BL Easy Crop2

 This Blender extension is not for use and is an experiment for a gizmo-based version of a cropping tool in Blender's VSE.
 A bunch of gizmo debugging tools can be seen in the n-panel.

 If I'm missing anything silly or someone has advice let me know.
-I'd still like to get a gizmo working here for this project and some other future ideas.
+I'd still like to get a custom gizmo working on general principles.

 Anthropic's Claude is smarter than me so I will paste his summary of our scientific progress below:

+# Science (Claude)

   Your results show the exact same pattern as your original comprehensive testing:

   ✅ Registration Phase: PERFECT

-  ✓ Registered MinimalVSEGizmo
+  - ✓ Registered MinimalVSEGizmo
-  ✓ Registered MinimalVSEGizmoGroup
+  - ✓ Registered MinimalVSEGizmoGroup
-  ✓ Enabled show_gizmo_context
+  - ✓ Enabled show_gizmo_context
-  ✓ Enabled all gizmo settings
+  - ✓ Enabled all gizmo settings
-  ✓ Ensured minimal VSE gizmo group
+  - ✓ Ensured minimal VSE gizmo group

   ❌ Activation Phase: COMPLETE SILENCE